 Faculty and teaching assistants who have a class attending a Mondavi Center Presenting Program performance through Curriculum Connections may each receive a single complimentary ticket for the same performance.

-If you plan to incorporate a Mondavi Center performance into your course, please submit your request, along with a copy of your class syllabus to Ruth Rosenberg, Artist Engagement Coordinator at firstname.lastname@example.org.
+If you plan to incorporate a Mondavi Center performance into your course, please submit your request, along with a copy of your class syllabus to Ruth Rosenberg, Director of Arts Education and Artist Engagement, at firstname.lastname@example.org.

 Please keep in mind: